Koszul duality patterns in Floer theory: Plumbing of cotangent bundles of 2-spheres

 Let $\Gamma$ be a finite tree.
 In the body of the paper, we will study Weinstein manifolds that are given by a plumbing of cotangent bundles of the 2-sphere according to the tree $\Gamma$.
 These are exact symplectic manifolds with a convexity condition at infinity.
 We briefly recall the construction of these manifolds (cf. \cite{abouzplum}).

-Associated to each vertex of $\Gamma$, we prepare a copy of $D^*S^2$ - the unit cotangent bundle of the 2-sphere with its canonical symplectic structure.
+Associated to each vertex of $\Gamma$, we prepare a copy of $D^*S^2$, the unit cotangent bundle of the 2-sphere with its canonical symplectic structure.
 Now, say we have an edge that connects the vertices $v$ and $w$, and let us write $D^*S_v$ and $D^*S_w$ for the corresponding copies of $T^*S^2$ and choose base points $s_v \in S_v$ and $s_w \in S_w$.
 Near $s_v$ and $s_w$ one can find real coordinates $p_1, p_2, q_1,q_2$ where the coordinates $q_1,q_2$ correspond to variations on the base and the coordinates $p_1, p_2$ correspond to variations in the fibre direction.
 Furthermore, on these neighborhoods symplectic form can be identified with $dp \wedge dq$.
 We then glue $D^*S_v$ and $D^*S_w$ together near $s_v$ and $s_w$ via a symplectomorphism that sends $(q, p)$ to $(p, -q)$.

 This leads to a symplectic manifold which has a boundary with corners.
 One then smoothens the boundary and completes it to obtain a Weinstein manifold.
-The precise details of this construction is somewhat technical for which we refer to \cite[Sec.
+The precise details of this construction are somewhat technical; we refer to \cite[Sec.
 2.3]{abouzplum} (see also \cite[Ch.
 7.6]{geiges}).

 An alternative description of $X_\Gamma$ can be given via \emph{Legendrian surgery} a la Eliashberg \cite{eli} and Gompf \cite{gompf}, which we will take as primary.\footnote{Both the plumbing and surgery constructions lead to homotopic Weinstein manifolds but we do not check this here.
-Throughout, we use the surgery construction and appeal to the plumbing picture only for differential topological aspects.} In this description, we exhibit $X_\Gamma$ as a surgery along a Legendrian link $\Lambda$ on $(S^3, \xi_{std})$ such that the vertices $v$ of $\Gamma$ corresponds to the components $\Lambda_v$ of this link, which are Legendrian unknots.
+Throughout, we use the surgery construction and appeal to the plumbing picture only for differential topological aspects.} In this description, we exhibit $X_\Gamma$ as a surgery along a Legendrian link $\Lambda$ on $(S^3, \xi_{std})$ such that the vertices $v$ of $\Gamma$ correspond to the components $\Lambda_v$ of this link, which are Legendrian unknots.
 Two such Legendrian unknots are ``plumbed together'' if there is an edge in $\Gamma$ between the corresponding vertices.
-To be precise, by choosing a vertex as the \emph{root} of our tree, we put our tree $\Gamma$ in a standard from as in Fig.~(\ref{fig1}) and the corresponding Legendrian unknots in a standard form in $(\f{R}^3, dz - y dx)$, which when projected to $(x, z)$ (front projection) gives the surgery diagram as in Fig.~(\ref{fig2}).
+To be precise, by choosing a vertex as the \emph{root} of our tree, we put our tree $\Gamma$ in a standard form as in Fig.~(\ref{fig1}) and the corresponding Legendrian unknots in a standard form in $(\f{R}^3, dz - y dx)$, which when projected to $(x, z)$ (front projection) gives the surgery diagram as in Fig.~(\ref{fig2}).

 \tikzstyle{level 1}=[level distance=3cm, sibling distance=1.8cm] \tikzstyle{level 2}=[level distance=3cm, sibling distance=0.8cm]

 \tikzstyle{bag} = [circle, minimum width=3pt,fill, inner sep=0pt] \tikzstyle{end} = [circle, minimum width=3pt,fill, inner sep=0pt]